Arts Scholars

 We require a reference from either a teacher (Year 12 or Year 13), community leader (e.g. sports coach, club or religious leader), or someone you feel can speak to your character.
 This may include members of your whānau/ainga.
 In selecting your referee, you should consider who might best be able to represent your personal qualities.

-The reference form should be posted or emailed to us in pdf format by your referee, and must be post-marked or sent before the application due date.
+The reference form should be submitted by your referee using the link below, and must be post-marked or sent before the application due date.

 Make sure that you have applied for admission to a Bachelor of Arts or a Bachelor of Arts conjoint before you apply for the Arts Scholars programme.
 We can’t offer you a place in Arts Scholars unless you have applied for admission to the BA or one of the BA conjoint degrees.